March 23, 2010

 Lounging on beaches or catching up on zzzz’s back home are just two of the ways students typically spend the seven glorious days of spring break.
 But for about 50 Rollins students, spring break 2010 presented the opportunity to spend some time actively engaged in global citizenship as well as the chance to bridge the gap between academics and altruism, textbooks and travel.
 Not only did these students step outside of their backyards, travelling to Washington D.C., rural Mexico and Guatemala, but they stepped outside of their comfort zones, too.

-“The Alternative Spring Break (ASB) program is a great way for students to use their time off as a time on,” said Micki Meyer, director of community engagement.
+“The Alternative Spring Break (ASB) program is a great way for students to use their time off as a time on,” said Micki Meyer, director of the Office of Community Engagement.
 “These domestic and international experiences get students thinking about what they are learning in the classroom and how that prepares them for a life of active citizenship.”

 Three groups of students headed out of state this past March; one was a field immersion trip to Mexico involving community-based research on globalization and women; another group journeyed to Guatemala to learn about organic coffee production; a third group headed to Washington D.C. to dive into the world poverty and community health.

 Learning about major social issues such as poverty, justice, culture, race, class and gender in the classroom is one thing; but programs like ASB bring that learning to life.
 “Community engagement gets students to start thinking about how they want to live the rest of their lives as leaders,” said Meyer.

 “The whole reason we do community engagement is to get students to think beyond their service experiences to how they can then make different choices as consumers, professionals and leaders in society.
 We hope that their participation in community-engaged projects and research allows them to meet pressing community needs while learning from those in the field that are creating progress and solving the greatest challenges of the 21st century."